 Representation of a former CFO of a financial technology company in a SEC investigation of the company’s calculation and reporting of its investor returns (settled with SEC on more favorable terms following Wells Submission).

-Obtained a complete victory after a week-long trial on behalf of a reinsurance brokerage client, achieving the dismissal of tortious interference claim through a motion for nonsuit.
+Representation of a reinsurance brokerage client in a weeklong trial.
+Obtained a complete victory for client, achieving the dismissal of tortious interference claim through a motion for nonsuit.

 Successfully moved to dismiss state law-based claims bought against a large health care company in an Employee Retirement Income Security Act (ERISA) class action challenging the application of the church plan exemption to the company’s retirement benefit plans.